xumingming/clj-dubbo/README.md

 The params are: service name, method name, param types, param names.
 This will define a function named `sayHello` which accepts a single param named `name` , when you call this function, it will delegate the call to the remote service method: `com.alibaba.dubbo.demo.DemoService#sayHello`

-* Call this remote service method:
+* After define the remote service method, we can call the function **just like a normal function**

 ``` clojure
 (sayHello "james")
 ;; "Hello james"
 ```

-* Call a service method with more than one params.
+* Also supports service method which has multiple params:

 ``` clojure
 ;; Just treat it as a function with mutiple params.